5T33Z0/OCLP4Hackintosh/Enable_Features/USB_Tahoe.md

 > [!TIP]
 >
-> If you change the SMBIOS on your system (which there is no need for), you also must adjust the `model` entry in the `info.plist` as well.
+> If you've changed the SMBIOS of your system, you also must adjust the `model` entry in the `info.plist` as well.
 Otherwise the USB port map won't work.
+Ideally, you don't change your SMBIOS at all.
+Instead, you add the [board-id check skip](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/payloads/Config/config.plist#L220-L243) (Booter/Patch), [RestrictEvents.kext](https://github.com/acidanthera/RestrictEvents) and `revpatch=sbvmmm` boot-arg to your EFI and `config.plist`.
+This allows booting macOS with an unsupported SMBIOS/Board-id and receiving System Updates, which wouldn't be possible otherwise.

 ### Screenshots